-Full Site Evacuation
+12.Full Site Evacuation

-In the event that the Bursar or the handling Safety Officer deems that a full site evacuation is required he/she will initially instruct the staff to walk the school via the safest route to muster in Firs Avenue.
+In the event that the DoO or the School Safety Officer deems that a full site evacuation is required they will initially instruct the staff to walk the school via the safest route to muster in Firs Avenue.
 If necessary, the school will be walked to the Sheen Lane Centre, Barnes Home Guard or Christchurch, whichever is deemed the most appropriate by the Head or handling Fire Officer.

-First Aid and Accidents
+13.First Aid and Accidents